swch/slate/source/index.html.md

 **Include filters** select for any objects that have the specified property value.
 Unlike multiple filters, include filters use exact matching.

 <aside class="notice">
-"/cardsavr_users?roles_include=developer,analysts" returns users with roles of developer and analyst.
+"/cardsavr_users?roles_include=cardholder_agent,customer_agent" returns users with roles of cardholder_agent and customer_agent.
 "/cardsavr_users?roles_include=dev,ana" would return no users, as "dev" and "ana" are not roles defined in CardSavr.
 </aside>